signal18/docs.signal18.io/05.configuration/12.provisioning/docs.md

 ## Placement

-Micro-services placement will follow a round robin mode against the agents listed for a service.
+Micro-services placement will follow a round robin mode against the agents listed in the configuration .

 bootstrap and unprovision commands can be found in the web interface.

-The client can also be used to fully provision a cluster defined in the configuration.
+The client API can also be used to fully provision a cluster defined in the configuration.

 ```
 replication-manager-cli bootstrap  --cluster=cluster_haproxy_masterslave --with-provisioning